 Since drivers are mandated by law to have a functioning BOL, the officer could request access to it.
 Doing so helps officers verify that this driver is taking the necessary steps to ensure that all governmental rules and regulations are being followed while moving a shipment.

 Since keeping a BOL is such a basic and habitual part of the freight transportation process, an officer’s ability to verify that a driver is doing so eases their mind away from searching for further transgressions.

-Another piece of this is if — upon a shipment’s arrival — the product is found to be short with some quantities of the agreed-to shipment missing, if not properly recorded, the trucker is held responsible.
-As such, the carrier must make note of this discrepancy before transporting a shipment so that they’re not held responsible for the lost/missing cargo.
+Another piece of this is if — upon a shipment’s arrival — the product is found to be short ( with some quantities of the agreed-to shipment missing) if not properly recorded, the trucker is held responsible.
+As such, carriers must make note of this discrepancy before transporting a shipment so that they’re not held responsible for the lost/missing cargo.

 Sometimes, freight is loaded without the truck driver around, this severely limits this driver’s ability to verify that all the product is present and accounted for.
 In these situations, when a shipper has taken it upon themselves to load and count the shipment, the notation of “shipper’s load and count” should be included on the BOL.
 This removes the burden from the trucker’s shoulders if the shipment is short when delivered.

 In essence, the BOL is a hedge against misinformation about what happened to a missing or damaged shipment.

 When done correctly, the BOL will provide a seamless record for parties to reference when filing or disputing liability claims.
 No party should end up wondering “where did this damage occur?” or “what happened to the rest of my freight?”

 The bill of lading is as important as it gets when moving freight.
 Always remember to keep your bill of lading up to date and, if you notice any discrepancies in a shipment, record and verify them with all stakeholders before taking action to transport a shipment.